subhadig/subhadig.github.io/_posts/2020-05-14-getting-started-with-kubernetes-using-minikube-deploying-an-application.md

 *Service* will route the incoming requests to each of the *Pods* alternatively.

 ### Conclusion
+This article gives a basic idea about the steps involved in deploying an application in *Kubernetes*.
 The steps were tested with the *Minikube* version `v1.9.2`.
 The source code of the resources files along with the source code of the *Simple Web service* can be found in this